Chiral Modes of Giant Superfluid Vortices: Fluctuation Spectrum: Smooth Traps

 We finally discuss the narrow GV in a smooth trap $V(r)$.
-The superfluid resides between the zeroes of the density $P'(X)$.
-We assume that these coincide with the zeroes of $X=\mub-V(r)-{L^2\over 2mr^2}$.
-We define $R$ to be the point at which $\langle X\rangle$ reaches its maximum, i.e. we have
+The superfluid resides between the zeros of the density $P'(X)$.
+We assume that they coincide with the zeros of $X=\mub-V(r)-{L^2\over 2mr^2}$.
+We define $R$ to be the point at which $\langle X\rangle$ reaches its maximum; i.e., we have

 where in the last equality $\Omega=L/(m R^2)$ denotes the angular velocity at the point $r=R$.
 We also assume that~\eqref{eq_smooth_R_def} admits a unique solution.
-This is for instance the case for the power law trap, among others.
+This is, for instance, the case for the power law trap.

-In the narrow limit, it is convenient to expand $\langle X\rangle$ near its maximum similarly to eq.~\eqref{eq_X_trap_linear}.
+In the narrow limit, it is convenient to expand $\langle X\rangle$ near its maximum, similar to eq.~\eqref{eq_X_trap_linear}.
 Because of eq.~\eqref{eq_smooth_R_def} the expansion starts at quadratic order:

-where $\mu_{\text{eff}} =\mub-\frac12 M\Omega^2 R^2-V(R)$, $\mu_{\text{eff}}/\delta^2=\frac12V''(R)+\frac{3}{2}M\Omega^2$, and we defined a new variable $y=(r-R)/\delta$.
-Therefore $R$ approximately coincides with the center of the annulus, and the superfluid density vanishes at $y \simeq\pm 1$.
-This approximation is accurate as long as the potential $V(r)$ is not too steep, e.g. for $V(r)\sim r^q$ we find $q\ll R/\delta$.
+where $\mu_{\text{eff}} =\mub-\frac12 M\Omega^2 R^2-V(R)$, $\mu_{\text{eff}}/\delta^2=\frac12V''(R)+\frac{3}{2}M\Omega^2$, and we defined a new variable, $y=(r-R)/\delta$.
+Therefore, $R$ approximately coincides with the center of the annulus, and the superfluid density vanishes at $y \simeq\pm 1$.
+This approximation is accurate as long as the potential $V(r)$ is not too steep; e.g., for $V(r)\sim r^q$ we find $q\ll R/\delta$.

-Let us consider the relation between $\mu_{\text{eff}}$, $\delta$ and $\Omega$ analogous to eq.~\eqref{eq_hard_scaling}.
-The fact that the expansion in eq.~\eqref{eq_smooth_X_exp} starts at quadratic order implies an important difference with respect to the hard trap.
-For a sufficiently smooth trap, we expect the scaling $V^{(n)}\sim m\Omega^2 R^{2-n}\sim L^2/(M R^{2+n})$.
-Therefore from the definition of $\delta$ below eq.~\eqref{eq_smooth_X_exp} we infer that

-Note that this estimate differs by a factor $R/\delta$ compared to eq.~\eqref{eq_hard_scaling}.
-Therefore for a smooth trap, we expect chiral modes whose gap in the rotating frame scales as $c_{\text{s,eff}}/R\sim \Omega\delta/R$, which is a smaller gap than the result~\eqref{eq_hard_chiral_NLO} $\sim\Omega\sqrt{\delta/R}$ for the hard trap.

-The calculation of the spectrum proceeds analogously to the previous section.
+The calculation of the spectrum proceeds analogously to that in the previous section.
 It turns out that in the narrow limit, the information about the trapping potential is contained in the following factor

 $\gamma_V$ roughly characterizes the steepness of the trap around $r=R$.
 For example in a power-law trap, $V\sim r^q$ reads $\gamma_V=\sqrt{(q+2)/4}$.
 We obtain the following spectrum: